-At Whitgreave, we are currently working really hard to gain the BDA Quality Mark.
-We are doing this because we strongly believe that by implementing the actions to support our Dyslexic children, we can benefit all learners within our school.
-We’ll keep you updated on our progress.
+At Whitgreave, we have achieved the BDA Quality Mark!
+We strongly believe that by implementing the actions to support our Dyslexic children, we can benefit all learners within our school.

 I am the school SENCO (Special Educational Needs Coordinator) and am driving the staff and pupils towards achieving this award.
 If you have any queries or concerns about your child’s learning or progress, then please feel free to contact me – I’m more than happy to help.